cart icon

 Step 3: Make progress towards your long-term goals

 Where possible, investors should consider taking advantage of the tax breaks available to them, particularly individual savings accounts (ISAs) and self-invested personal pensions (SIPPs).
 Don’t wait until the end of the tax year to take advantage either.
-Our research shows that those who invest at the start of the tax year can end up with investment balances twice as large as those who do so at the end of the tax year2.
+Our research shows that those who invest at the start of the tax year can end up with investment balances twice as large as those who do so at the end of the tax year3.

 For more on taking advantage of the available tax breaks, read our article.

-2 Source: Vanguard calculations.
+Vanguard calculations.
 Assumes two investors putting the same amount into an account, one at the start of the tax year and one at the end, with the investment period running for 25 years.
 Investment returns are the same in both instances, with an annual compound growth rate of 5.5%.

 Investment risk information